McLargo/installation/vscode/README.md

-# VS Code
+# VSCode

-I have doubts regarding VS code installation in a  new computer.
+I have doubts regarding VSCode installation in a  new computer.

 VSCode has a Sync feature which is very useful to sync your setting automatically against a github account (in the cloud, no need of an extra repo